s0/BitLantern/README.md

 signature, or it could potentially be either / both.
 This needs to be discussed... either way, it probably needs to be something that can be tied to a user identity, so a raw NaCl signature, for example, probably won't do.

+Why two fields for signatures?

+The support for signing in the verification field provides a place for gitian style signatures or potetentially cothority signatures.
+This field may simply contain a digest of the bytes.
+The second signature attests the full dataset the user is validating

 ## API